o-nnerb/tmdb_ios/README.md

 # TMDb Index

+⚠️ Under development

+This is following the medium [https://onnerb.medium.com/architecture-of-a-super-app-swiftui-f3764d924f80](article)

 It is an iOS app that allows user to check the upcoming movies from TMDb and see some informations about it.

 ## Screenshots